 - If a master bias is provided, then it is subtracted from the arc lamp frame. - If a master flat is provided, then the bias corrected arc lamp frame is divided by the master flat-field.
 This is a recommended step because the flat-field division systematically shifts the positions of the ThAr lines (due to the superimposed blaze function).
-If the arc lamp frame is not flat-fielded, then the resulting dispersion solution would be incompatible with the science frame which is usually flat-fielded. - The spectrum is extracted using average, linear or object-weighted extraction (See 11.1.14, 10.7.5). - Emission lines are detected in the extracted spectrum (See 11.1.10). - Computation of the absolute (physical) numbering of the orders using the provided polynomial map from (pixel, pixel)-space to physical order numbers. - Obtain a first solution by estimating the x-shift of the detected lines with respect to the locations of the lines in the guess line table, and then apply this shift to the guess dispersion relation (see 11.1.11).
+If the arc lamp frame is not flat-fielded, then the resulting dispersion solution would be incompatible with the science frame which is usually flat-fielded. - The spectrum is extracted using average, linear or object-weighted extraction (See 11.1.15, 10.8.5). - Emission lines are detected in the extracted spectrum (See 11.1.11). - Computation of the absolute (physical) numbering of the orders using the provided polynomial map from (pixel, pixel)-space to physical order numbers. - Obtain a first solution by estimating the x-shift of the detected lines with respect to the locations of the lines in the guess line table, and then apply this shift to the guess dispersion relation (see 11.1.12). - Iterative line identification and update of the dispersion relation, until no new line identifications can be made (see 11.1.12). - The extracted spectrum is then wavelength calibrated using a bin size of rebin.wavestep (defaulted to 2/3 of the average pixel size) and the orders are merged.
+The user also has the option of applying the flux scaling factor $\frac{dx}{d\lambda}$ (pixel per wavelength) during the rebinning process in order to convert the observed flux (in pixel space) to a flux per wavelength (in wavelength space).
+The spectral resolution is computed by determining the line width for each of the identified lines in the merged spectrum.